open-education-hub/binary-security/sessions/exploration-tools/README.md

 Enter a command (or 'quit' to exit):
 ```

-So we can do anything except the privileged command 'infoclient'.
-Running 'status' on the server yields no information.
+So we can do anything except the privileged command `infoclient`.
+Running `status` on the server yields no information.
 What can we do now?

 We can see what the server and client are exchanging at an application level by capturing the traffic with the [tcpdump](https://man7.org/linux/man-pages/man1/tcpdump.1.html) utility.
 Start tcpdump, the server and then the client, and run the commands again.
 When you're done, stop tcpdump with Ctrl+C.